usethesource/rascal-website/docs/CompileTimeErrors/UninitializedPatternMatch/index.md

 #### Examples

-here is a (contrived) example that produces this error:
+Here is a (contrived) example that produces this error:

 ```rascal-shell ,error
 rascal>void dummy() { return; }